 If you are a novice investor or purchasing your first property, it is advisable to seek the advice of a realtor.
 They can assist you in locating your first investment property, explaining the income potential, customizing investment plans, and launching your marketing campaign.
 You can also look for investment groups to assist you in finding lucrative markets.

-If you already own several properties and want to make a profit, you have the option of reselling or renting them out.
+If you own several properties and want to profit, you can resell or rent them out.
 If you don’t have any experience with these, it’s a good idea to contact a realtor who can help you maximize the value of your home.

 The best real estate investments for passive income